miramastoras/bmeb_bootcamp_2023/wolbachia_denovo_assembly.md

 ![dropbox_link](pics/dropbox_link.png)

-To download the files to hummingbird, go back to your terminal and type `wget -O Wwil_fastq_v5.tar.gz` then add a space and paste the link from dropbox.
+To download the files to hummingbird, go back to your terminal and type `wget -O Wwil_fastq.tar.gz` then add a space and paste the link from dropbox.
 The command should look like this:

 ```
 wget -O Wwil_fastq.tar.gz <[link from dropbox]>